- Strict security and tight system of permissions requirements

 Ibexa ticked all the boxes

-Technologically, because of eZ Platform, COMECO is in a unique position, no single German bank currently has a system running that can publish content in its app and web application at the same time.
+Technologically, thanks to Ibexa DXP, COMECO is in a unique position, no single German bank currently has a system running that can publish content in its app and web application at the same time.
 But COMECO can publish content in two applications simultaneously.

 COMECO and its technology partner rocket-media looked at three DXPs in detail and decided to push forward with Ibexa DXP.
 “Ibexa ticked the big picture boxes,” says Björn Biedermann, COMECO Head of Marketing and Sales, “with a personalization engine built in, and the possibility of extending the system with an eCommerce module if and when you needed it.”